JRonkin/ce-tools/README.md

 1. Clone this repo
 2. Run install.sh (or `source` it to skip step 3)
 3. Restart your terminal
 4. Done!
-To use, run shortcuts in Terminal (e.g. run `tb.sh` for TaskBoard)
+To use, run shortcuts in Terminal (e.g. run `tb` for TaskBoard)

 ### How to Use TaskBoard:
 1. After following the install instructions, run tb.sh to launch TaskBoard